NobleSpartan6/greenpath/README.md

 Please ensure you update tests as appropriate.

+## Data Management for Green Path

+Curerntly, the website sources the course catalog data using categorized .csv files.
+We opted for this approach as a means to speed up the development of our prototype.

+## Source of Data

+The Green Path website uses structured data in CSV files to store information about sustainability courses related to various engineering majors at Cornell University.
+These files are crucial for the Courses Page and Major Requirements components of the website.

+## Updating CSV Files

+To ensure the website's course listings are up-to-date, follow these steps to update the corresponding CSV files:

+### 1. Locate the Correct CSV File

+- Find the CSV file that needs updating.
+The files are named after the major they represent, such as `Sustainability_Classes_Mechanical_Engineering.csv` for Mechanical Engineering.

+### 2. Edit the CSV File

+- Open the CSV file with a spreadsheet program that supports CSV formats, like Microsoft Excel or Google Sheets.
+- Keep the data structure intact: headers, column order, and format.
+- Common columns include `Title`, `Dept`, `Course #`, `Credit`, `Semester`, `Faculty`, and `Crosslists`.
+Do not change these headers.

+### 3. Save and Validate

+- Save the file with UTF-8 encoding.
+- Validate the data to ensure all entries are correct and consistent, especially in key fields like `Dept` or `Semester`.

+### 4. Test Locally

+- Import the CSV file into your local development environment to test.
+- Check that the website parses the updated file and displays the information correctly.

+### 5. Upload the Updated File

+- Upload the updated CSV, replacing the old file in the correct directory.
+- Verify the file permissions for the website's server read access.

+### 6. Deploy and Verify

+- Redeploy the application or clear server caches if needed.
+- Confirm that the updates are visible and correct on the live site.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.